Symplectic realizations of holomorphic Poisson manifolds: Exponential Maps

-\section{Exponential maps}
+\section{Exponential Maps}

-The classical exponential map establishes a local diffeomorphism from some neighborhood of zero in a Lie algebra to the corresponding local Lie group.
+In Lie theory, the classical exponential map establishes a local diffeomorphism from an open neighborhood of zero in a Lie algebra to the corresponding local Lie group.
 This construction extends to Lie algebroids and local Lie groupoids.
-Unlike the Lie algebra case, however, one needs to choose some geometrical structure, namely an $A$-connection.
+Unlike the Lie algebra case, however, one needs to choose some geometrical structure, namely an $A$-connection on $A$.
+In this section, we recall some basic facts about the exponential map for Lie groupoids, and describe the latter explicitly in the case of the local Lie groupoid of Theorem \ref{thm:local-groupoid} (iii).

 Let $A$ be, as before, a Lie algebroid over $M$.
-Recall that an $A$-connection on $A$ is a bilinear map
+By an $A$-connection on $A$ we mean an $\mathbb{R}$-bilinear map

-satisfying the conditions:
+satisfying the conditions

-for all $a,b\in \Gamma(A)$ and $f\in \smooth{M}$.
+for all $X,Y\in \Gamma(A)$ and $f\in \mathcal{C}^\infty(M)$.